-Reporters should include the time, date, location, and an estimate of the amount of the discharge, use or release of the foam.
+Reports of PFAS release should include the time, date, location, and an estimate of the amount of the discharge, use, or release of the foam.
 If intentional, the purpose or reason for the discharge or use should be clearly stated, and if the purpose was for the testing of a fire suppression system or delivery mechanism of a mobile vehicle, the reporter must verify that the measures necessary to contain, treat, and properly dispose of the foam were present and were implemented.